greghughespdx/claude-slack/README.md

 This integration allows Claude Code sessions to:
 - Send a claude-code session specific message to a slack channel to seed a new slack thread.
-- Receive act on and respond to messages added to the thread to the original message
+- Receive,act on, and respond to messages added to the session specific thread
-- Support multiple concurrent Claude sessions across different projects
+- Support multiple concurrent Claude sessions across different projects (as separate slack threads)
 - Maintain conversation history and context

 ## Architecture

-This is a **UNIVERSAL** installation that serves all Claude projects on your machine:
+This installation can serve all Claude projects on your machine:
 - Single installation at `~/.claude/claude-slack`
 - One Slack bot (socket mode enabled) serves all projects
 - Central session registry tracks active sessions
 - Hook templates are copied to each project that needs Slack integration
+- **WARNING**: This hasn't been tested for scenarios where on_stop and/or on_notification hooks already exist for your slack project.
+They MIGHT OVERWRITE YOUR EXISTING HOOK FILES (SO BACK THEM UP IN ADVANCE), or more likely, you might need to manually copy the relevant content from the hook templates into your existing hooks if you have them.

 ## Quick Start